The key to learning is asking all the right questions. Here are some questions to think about...

 Why do women outnumber men in the church by almost three to one?

-Why is the divorce rate higher among professing Christians than those who do not profess Christ?
+Why is the divorce rate higher among Christians than those who do not profess Christ?

-Does God prioritize sins as certain one's being worse than others?
+Does God prioritize certain sins as being worse than others?

-Why do most professing Christians refuse to confess their sins to one another.
+Why do most Christians refuse to confess their sins to one another.

 What causes a Christian to become self-righteous?